mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 raising awareness of the struggles of their respective homeworlds.
-The altDirge band No Prospects is currently making waves with the political protest song, ‘Take it as it comes’, which draws attention to the fact that some of their people have turned to piracy out of desperation.
+The altDirge band No Prospects is currently making waves with the political protest song, 'Take it as it comes', which draws attention to the fact that some of their people have turned to piracy out of desperation.
 The song rather bluntly blames corrupt Imperial bureaucrats for their suffering.